jig099/sonarlit/README.md

 7. /test: Contains unit tests... no, in fact, all tests!

 # Basic rules
-1. push no more than 100 lines per time
+1. Push no more than 100 lines to master branch every time (https://google.github.io/eng-practices/review/developer/small-cls.html)
-2. pull request is required for each push
+2. Pull request is required for each push - code review guide(https://google.github.io/eng-practices/review/reviewer/)
+3. Make sure to pull master branch at least once a day/before adding new codes

+# External documentations
+A website that communicates/advertises Sonarlit(url:...)

+# Internal documentations